microsoft/TypeScript-Website/docs/New TypeScript Version.md

 ##### Tests

 Run `yarn test`.

 Tests can fail between TS builds, for example snapshot tests in packages which have compiler errors or LSP responses in them.
-Run `yarn update-test-snapshots` to try auto-update all snapshots, otherwise use `yarn workspace [package_name] test -u` for 1 package.
+Run `yarn build; yarn update-test-snapshots` to try auto-update all snapshots, otherwise use `yarn workspace [package_name] test -u` for 1 package.

 ### RC